brem02/Udacity_Project_1/C1 - Azure Infrastructure Operations/project/starter_files/README.md

 Prepare with Terraform:
 -----------------------
-The terraform file creates the following resources: resource group virtual network subnet network security group limiting access network interfaces a public ip load balancer availability set for the virtual machines
+The terraform file creates the following resources: resource group, virtual network, subnet, network security group limiting access, network interfaces, a public ip, load balancer, availability set for the virtual machines,
-Linux virtual machines (3 by default)
+Linux virtual machines (3 by default),
 1 managed disk per instance

 $ terraform init -> to prepare your directory for terraform